May 26, 2026

 • Combining traditional and alternative banking solutions

-Earn more on your operating cash with Ramp Treasury1
+Earn more on your operating cash with a Ramp Checking Account*

-Ramp Treasury1 makes it easy to earn more on your business cash—without sacrificing access or adding complexity.
-Automate fund transfers based on your balance, keep your operating cash liquid, and move excess funds into high-earning accounts with built-in FDIC insurance3.
+Ramp Checking* makes it easy to earn more on your business cash—without sacrificing access or adding complexity.
+Automate fund transfers based on your balance, keep your operating cash liquid, and move excess funds into high-earning accounts.

 Try Ramp for free

-1. Ramp Business Corporation is a financial technology company and is not a bank.
-All bank services provided by First Internet Bank of Indiana, Member FDIC.
+* Ramp Business Corporation is a financial technology company and is not a bank.
+Bank deposit services provided by First Internet Bank of Indiana, Member FDIC.

-2. Get up to 2% in the form of annual cash rewards on eligible funds in your Ramp Business Account.
-Cash rewards are paid by Ramp Business Corporation and not by First Internet Bank of Indiana, Member FDIC.
-Cash rewards are subject to change.
+1. Annual Percentage Yield (APY) on eligible funds in your Ramp Checking Account.
+Interest is paid by First Internet Bank of Indiana, Member FDIC.
+Rate is accurate as of 05/28/2026.
+The Interest rate and APY are variable and subject to change without notice.
 See the Business Account Addendum for more information.

 Share with